Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Domain decomposition methods

 \subsection{One-level Restricted Additive Schwarz (RAS)}

 We want to solve the global system

-where \(\mat{A}\in\mathbb{R}^{N\times N}\).
-Informally speaking, one-level domain decomposition solvers break up the global system of equations into overlapping sub-problems that cover the whole global system.
+where \(\mat{A}\in\mathbb{R}^{N\times N}\) arises from the finite element or finite difference discretization of a partial differential equation.
+Informally, one-level domain decomposition solvers break up the global system of equations into overlapping sub-problems that cover the whole global system.
+This requires that the matrix \(\mat{A}\) is sparse and couples unknowns only in a local manner.

 The iteration then alternates between computation of the global residual, which involves communication, and local solves for solution corrections.
 Special attention needs to be paid to the unknowns in the overlap, in order to avoid over-correction.
-Below, we describe the different methods considered in this work in detail in order to understand the what data is required to be exchanged and how the methods can be executed in asynchronous fashion.
+Below, we describe the different methods considered in this work in detail in order to understand what data is required to be exchanged and how the methods can be executed in asynchronous fashion.

-Based on the graph of $\mat{A}$ or geometric information for the underlying problem the unknowns are partitioned into \(P\) overlapping sets \(\mathcal{N}_{p}\) of size \(N_{p}, p=1, \ldots, P\).
-An example of such a partitioning is given in Figure~\ref{fig:partitioning}.
+Based on the graph of $\mat{A}$ or geometric information for the underlying problem the unknowns are grouped into \(P\) overlapping sets \(\mathcal{N}_{p}\) of size \(N_{p}\), \(p=1, \ldots, P\).
+An example of such a partitioning is given in \Cref{fig:partitioning}.
+We further split the sets \(\mathcal{N}_{p}\) into